-Bradley Merrill Thompson, Member of the Firm, will present "Artificial Intelligence: Bias and Explainability in Algorithms" at the 2021 Convergence virtual conference, which runs from September 12 to 15, hosted by the Regulatory Affairs Professionals Society (RAPS).
+Bradley Merrill Thompson, Member of the Firm, presents “Artificial Intelligence: Bias and Explainability in Algorithms” at the 2021 Convergence virtual conference, which runs from September 12 to 15, hosted by the Regulatory Affairs Professionals Society (RAPS).

 This discussion was initiated through an Executive Order from the White House to encourage the use of so-called trustworthy AI.
 The White House specifically assigned NIST the task of developing what that looks like.